Ondessonk Rules and Regulations

-Download a printable PDF version: Ondessonk Rules and Regulations
+Download a printable PDF version: Camp Ondessonk Rules and Regulations

-Check-in / Check-out: Please check in at the Camp Office located in the St. Noel Center upon arrival if within the hours of 8:00am – 4:30pm; or after normal business hours at the Trading Post Friday 5-9pm and Saturday/Sunday 9am-Noon.
-Due to other guests during the week, Unit and St. Noel Lodging may not be available for check-in until 5pm Friday.
-Check-out time for St. Noel Lodging is 10am on Sundays.
+Check-in / Check-out: Camp Office M-F 8am-5pm; Trading Post Friday 5-9pm and Saturday/Sunday 9am-Noon.
+Due to weekday guests, Lodging may not be available for check-in until 5pm Friday.
+St. Noel checkout Sunday 10am.

-Supervision of Minors: All groups must be accompanied by an adult age 25 or older.
-Minors under age 16 must be supervised at all times.
-At no time should one adult be alone with an unrelated minor when out of sight of others.
-Stay in auditory/visual range and use the “Rule of 3’s”.
+Supervision of Minors: All groups must have an adult age 25+.
+Minors under 16 must be supervised at all times.
+Adults should never be alone or out of auditory/visual range of others with unrelated minors.
+Use the “Rule of 3’s”.

-- Firearms and explosives of any kind are strictly prohibited.
+- Firearms, fireworks, and explosives of any kind are strictly prohibited.

-- Use of any Camp Ondessonk program areas or equipment is permitted only under the supervision of Camp Ondessonk staff.
+- No use of any Camp program areas or equipment without Camp Staff.

-- No entry into Camp Kitchen, Central Maintenance Building, private residences, or other reserved lodging without invitation.
+- No entry into Kitchen, Maintenance Building, private residences, or other lodging units without invitation.

 - Do not pick up any snakes!
 Do not kill snakes at Camp Ondessonk.
 If bitten, seek medical care immediately.

-Camp Ondessonk and the Catholic Diocese of Belleville, IL: Guests are expected to observe and respect the basic values and morals of the Catholic Church.
-Co-habitation is only acceptable with married couples.
+Catholic Diocese of Belleville, IL: Observe the values of the Catholic Church.
+Co-habitation only by married couples.